apify/apify-cli/README.md

 This file associates your local development project with an act on the Apify platform.
 It contains information such as act name or ID, version and build tag.
-Make sure you commit this file to git repository.
+Make sure you commit this file to the Git repository.

 ### Need help?